Pingmin/blog/source/_posts/loving-our-greater-china.md

 The Chinese Temple, Lumbini, Nepal (20150926 19:53(Maybe at earlier clock), Photographied by Ma Qiang).

-The Everest Base Camp(20151005 18:42, Photographied by Ma Qiang) and the Patala Palace(20150921 18:49, Photographied by a passerby), Tibet, PRC.
+The Everest Base Camp(20151005 18:42, Photographied by Ma Qiang) and the Potala Palace(20150921 18:49, Photographied by a passerby), Tibet, PRC.

 The Jinji Lake (International Half Marathon), Suzhou City, Jiangsu Province, PRC (20150329 11:31, Photographied by Ma Qiang).